yulya3102/agda-asm/Primer.md

 Table).
 In this section for every external function $f$ it generates a procedure $plt.f$ and fills corresponding relocations with $plt.f$ procedure address.
 Thereby, it fills relocations and doesn't break relative addresses.
-Inside the new section dynamic linker can generate any code that is necessary to call dynamically linked function.
+Inside the new section, dynamic linker can generate any code that is necessary to call dynamically linked function.
 }